 Gluten-free Gingerbread Cookies (Low Sugar)

-I love gingerbread cookies because they smell so warm and cheerful as they are being baked in the oven, and then it’s so much fun decorating them with icing.
-However, most recipes include a ton of sugar, and Royal Icing, which is traditionally used to decorate cookies, is also made with an avalanche of powdered sugar!
-Needless to say, all that sugary sweetness is NOT good for anyone, especially if you are wanting to prevent diabetes, stay fit, and keep your immunity strong.
+I love gingerbread cookies because they smell so warm and cheerful as they bake in the oven, and then it’s so much fun decorating them with icing.
+However, most recipes include a ton of sugar!
+Needless to say, all that sugary sweetness is NOT suitable for anyone, especially if you want to prevent diabetes, stay fit, and keep your immunity strong.

 And that’s why I’m soooo happy to share this recipe with you!
-It’s a gluten-free, very low sugar version of the traditional gingerbread, and I’ve figured a what to make Royal Icing without sugar!
+It’s a gluten-free, very low sugar version of the traditional gingerbread.

 Ingredients: